pybites/challenges/02/README.md

 > This week, each one of you has a homework assignment ... - Tyler Durden (Fight club)

 ### Given a random set of 7 letters build the most valuable word

 Using what we've learned [the last challenge](http://pybit.es/codechallenge01.html) this week we build a simple Scrabble-like game (without board):

 	Letters drawn: G, A, R, Y, T, E, V
-	Form a valid word: gary
+	Form a valid word: gary  << user input
-	Word chosen: GARY with value: 8
+	Word chosen: GARY (value: 8)
-	Max word: garvey with value: 13
+	Optimal word possible: GARVEY (value: 13)
 	You scored: 61.5

 ### Get ready

-Start coding by [forking our challenges repo](https://github.com/pybites/challenges) (if done already, [sync the fork](https://help.github.com/articles/syncing-a-fork/))
+Start coding by [forking our challenges repo](https://github.com/pybites/challenges) (if done already, [sync your fork](https://help.github.com/articles/syncing-a-fork/)) to get the new challenge.

 ### Requirements / steps

 * Last time we provided unittests and a guiding template.
-We received feedback that this did not allow sufficient freedom.
-Therefore we provide a basic and more advanced template this challenge.
+We received feedback that this was a bit too stringent.
+Therefore we provide two templates this time: game-help.py and game-nohelp.py

 * We do load in the necessary data structures to focus on the game:

-		# Note that DICTIONARY is a set for O(1) lookup
+		# Note that DICTIONARY is a set for O(1) lookups
 		from data import DICTIONARY, LETTER_VALUES, POUCH

 * Draw 7 random letters from POUCH.

-	As said the pouch is given and contains a distribution of Scrabble letters so that the player gets enough vowels (A-Z makes it extremely hard because you need more vowels):
+	As said POUCH is given and contains a distribution of Scrabble letters so that the player gets enough vowels (equally drawing A-Z makes it extremely hard because you need more vowels to make words):

 		['A', 'A', 'A', 'A', 'A', 'A', 'A', 'A', 'A', 'B', 'B', 'C', 'C', 'D', 'D', 'D', 'D', ...]

 * Ask the player to form a word with one or more of the 7 letters of the draw.
-Validate input for a) valid letters (= in draw set), b) valid word (in DICTIONARY)
+Validate input for a) valid letters (= in draw set), b) valid word (= in DICTIONARY).

-* Calculate the word value.
-To no re-invent the wheel (and focus on this challenge) 2 methods of the previous challenge are provided in both templates: a) calc_word_value(word) and b) max_word_value(words)
+* Calculate the word value and show it to the player.

+	To no re-invent the wheel (focus on this challenge) 2 methods of the previous challenge are provided in both templates: a) calc_word_value(word) and b) max_word_value(words)

-* (more advanced) calculate the optimal word checking all permutations of the 7 letters of the draw (cross-checking DICTIONARY for valid ones).
+* (more advanced) calculate the optimal word (= max value) checking all permutations of the 7 letters of the draw, cross-checking the DICTIONARY set for valid ones.

-* Show the player what the max possible value word (and score) is and the endresult: player_score / optimal_score
+* Show the player what the optimal word and its value is.

+* Give the player a score based on the previous steps, basically: player_score / optimal_score.

 ### Bonus (not required)

 The optimal solution calculation might be a bit difficult for some, that's why we stop here.
-But if you are feeling creative you might consider adding:
+But if you are feeling creative you might consider expanding this game:

-* Keep scores in a shelve (file, db) and notify player when a new record is reached.
+* Keep scores in a shelve (file, db) and notify the player when a new record is reached.

-* Work with hints and bonuses: hints cost x points, a bonus could be when player uses all letters from the draw.
+* Work with hints and bonuses: hints cost x points, give a bonus of y points, for example when a 7 letter word is created (complete draw).

-* Make it in a simple web or mobile app.
+* Make a simple web, mobile app or pygame.

 ### Good luck!

-Remember: there is no best solution, only learning and getting better Pythonistas.
+Remember: there is no best solution, only learning more and better Python.

-Enjoy and we're looking forward seeing all the great stuff you will be building.
+Enjoy and we're looking forward reviewing on Friday all the cool / creative / Pythonic stuff you come up with.

 Have fun!

+---

 Again start coding by [forking our challenges repo](https://github.com/pybites/challenges) (if done already, [sync the fork](https://help.github.com/articles/syncing-a-fork/))